Print Recipe

 Cooking the Ribs

 Cook the ribs for about 3 to 5 hours or until fork tender.
-The time it takes to cook the ribs will depend on how hot you had the oven.
+The time it takes to cook the ribs will depend on how hot you set the oven.
 If cooking at 375°F then it should only take about 2 to 3 hrs.

 Step 4: Finishing the Ragu